autay27/inksync/content/blog/twsbi-blue-black/index.md

 [^2]: You may find a thread on FPN about how it dried up and jammed a pen shut.
 However, later in the thread, the poster shows a writing sample of it as a dark blue sheening ink.
 TWSBI Blue-Black doesn't sheen!
 Either the bottle went bad or they've changed the formula since then.

 There is shading when writing, especially in a broader nib.
+It's hard to capture exactly how it looks in a photo.
 Compared to a typical ink there is slightly more hue variation - from lighter grey-blue to darker blue-purple.
 Just enough to create the illusion of vibrancy and complexity while remaining unobtrusive.

 {{< figure src="broad.jpg" caption="Lamy CP1, B nib" >}}